Stalactite

 The corresponding formation on the floor of the cave is known as a stalagmite.
-Mnemonics have been developed for which word refers to which type of formation; one is that stalactite has a C for "ceiling", and stalagmite has a G for "ground".
-Another example is that stalactites "hang on Tight" and stalagmites "Might grow up" – with emphasis on the "T" and "M" linked to similar sounding words.

 Formation and type

 Limestone stalactites

 The most common stalactites are speleothems, which occur in limestone caves.
 They form through deposition of calcium carbonate and other minerals, which is precipitated from mineralized water solutions.
 Limestone is the chief form of calcium carbonate rock which is dissolved by water that contains carbon dioxide, forming a calcium bicarbonate solution in caverns.
 The chemical formula for this reaction is: